 4a.
 SEMESTER UNIT EXAMS.
-Each Unit Exam will be given in Canvas and scored on a scale of 0 to 70 points, consisting only multiple choice questions and possibly a few fill-in-the-blank questions.
+Each Unit Exam will be given in Canvas consisting multiple choice questions and possibly a few fill-in-the-blank questions.
 Your exam score is displayed immediately after your submission.
 The exam is locked after the test.
-You may request a 15 minutes private conference within one week after each exam to review your exam with your TA.
+You may request a 20 minutes private conference within one week after each exam to review your exam with your instructor.

 4b.
 FINAL EXAM.
 A mandatory, cumulative final exam in Canvas will be given on the date shown in the course calendar.
-The exam consists of multiple choice questions and possibly a few fill-in-the-blank questions and graded on a scale of 0 to 100 points.
-You may request 15 minutes private conference to go over your final exam within 24 hours after the exam.
+The exam consists of multiple choice questions and possibly a few fill-in-the-blank questions.
+You may request 20 minutes private conference with your instructor to go over your final exam within 24 hours after the exam.